BP plc (LON:BP), BowLeven PLC (LON:BLVN), Borders & Southern Petroleum plc (LON:BOR) are all in focus this week.

-Oil prices slumped this week on fears that demand could fall in Europe and the US.
-Brent crude for January delivery has fallen 3.7% to $107.52 per barrel since Monday, while WTI crude was down 2.6% on the week at $86.50 per barrel shortly after US markets opened on Friday.
-US Natural gas prices recovered somewhat after last week's falls, and gas for January delivery was up by 1.3% on the week at $3.65/mmbtu shortly after US markets opened on Friday.
+Oil prices have made steady gains this week: Brent crude for March delivery was up 2.5% to $116.05 per barrel on Friday afternoon, while WTI crude was up 0.7% to $96.70 shortly after US markets opened on Friday.
+US Natural gas prices have slipped, and gas for February delivery was down 1.2% at $3.35/mmbtu shortly after US markets opened on Friday.

-Many investors prefer to invest in commodity ETFs rather than directly in futures, and holders of the United States Oil Fund (NYSE: USO.US) have seen their shares fall 2.6% so far this week, leaving them trading at $31.72 shortly after the open on Friday.
-Strengthening natural gas prices have lifted the United States Natural Gas Fund (NYSE: UNG.US) by 2.1% so far this week -- the stock opened at $20.82 on Friday.
+Many investors prefer to invest in commodity ETFs rather than directly in futures, and holders of the United States Oil Fund (NYSE: USO.US) have seen their shares edge higher by 0.7% to $35.01 this week.
+The United States Natural Gas Fund (NYSE: UNG.US) has also slipped downwards and was 3.6% lower on the week at $18.80, when US markets opened on Friday.

 The nature of oil and gas companies' businesses means that they can succeed or fail regardless of oil prices.
-This week's risers have all outperformed the price of oil by a big margin in recent months.
+This week's risers have all outperformed the price of oil by a big margin over the last month.

 Oil and gas shares are always volatile, and this week's winners could be next week's losers.
 To learn more about how to select oil and gas shares with the potential to deliver outstanding multi-bagging profits, I strongly recommend you download the latest special free report from the Motley Fool, "How To Unearth Great Oil & Gas Shares".
 It's completely free and includes suggestions that could help you to pick winning shares and minimise your risks.
 Hurry though, this new report will only be available for a limited time -- so click here to download it today.